cloudmesh/client/_sources/commands/command_colors.txt

 You can toggle the color of the cloudmesh shell console by using the color command.

-The manual page of the group command can be found at: `group
+The manual page of the `color` command can be found at: `color
 <../man/man.html#color>`_